-It will enable learners to prepare to make a recruitment application, or to progress to the entry qualifications required for employment in a uniformed service of their choice.
+It is the substantial qualification component of the study programme and aims to develop students’ understanding of the skills and qualities needed to work in a uniformed service role.
+It will enable students to prepare to make a recruitment application, or to progress to the entry qualifications required for employment in a uniformed service of their choice.

-Learners will develop generic, transferable skills, such as leadership skills, conflict management and personal protection.
+Students will develop generic, transferable skills, such as leadership skills, conflict management and personal protection.

-In addition, the requirement to complete optional units means that learners are able to develop more specialist knowledge such as the use of telecommunication in the uniformed services and planning for emergency situations in the uniformed services.
+In addition, the requirement to complete optional units means that students are able to develop more specialist knowledge such as the use of telecommunication in the uniformed services and planning for emergency situations in the uniformed services.